Brandi Burkhardt

 Brandi Lynn Burkhardt (born June 25, 1979) is an American theatre, television and film actress, and former Miss New York.
 She grew up in Pasadena, Maryland and lives in Los Angeles.

 Biography

 Widely known for her breakout role on The CW's Hart of Dixie as Crickett Watts, and as Siren on the NBC daytime soap Passions, and as a Broadway darling having created and starred in many musicals on Broadway.
 Brandi is also a recording artist and songwriter about to release her first Pop EP.

-Currently

-Currently, Burkhardt is at work on her solo pop EP with some of the music industry's biggest names, and her latest single, Kiss Him Outta My Head has been well received by all.
-Also look for Brandi in the upcoming 2025 comedy, Friendship, starring Paul Rudd, Tim Robinson and Kate Mara.